 An introductory workshop on modern data analyses and workflows

-The course is designed as a series of participatory live-coding lessons, where the instructor and learner code together, has hands-on exercises interspersed throughout the course, and has a final group assignment of doing a simple data analysis project.
-This website contains all of the material for the course, from reading material to exercises, to images.
+The course is designed as a series of participatory live-coding lessons, where the instructor and learner code together, along with hands-on exercises interspersed throughout the course and a final group assignment to do a simple data analysis project.
+This website contains all of the material for the course, from reading material to exercises to code to images.
 It is structured as a book, with “chapters” as lessons, given in order of appearance.
-We make heavy use of the website throughout the course where code-along sessions follow the material on the website nearly exactly (with slight modifications for time or more detailed explanations).
+We make heavy use of the website throughout the course where code-along sessions almost identically follow the material on the website (with slight modifications for time or more detailed explanations).

 The course material was created using rmarkdown to write the lessons,

 bookdown to create the book format, GitLab to host the Git

 repository of the material, and GitLab CI with Netlify to create the website.

 The original source material for this course is found on the

 - hypothes.is, a web annotating tool.
 Go to “Get Started” to give feedback and add comments directly on this website.